 Since this group is for female entrepreneurs only, I haven’t been able to check it out in person.
 Nevertheless, Savvy Business Owners is arguably the best Facebook group out there for self-employed businesswomen.

 With around 10,000 members, plenty of resources are shared, questions answered, and encouragement given to help members take their ventures to the next level.
-If that sounds like your cup of tea, you can sign up to the group via this link.

 The founder of the group, Dan Henry, went from pizza delivery boy to making six figures per month online.
 So when he does (occasionally) pop up in discussions, he has plenty of value to share.
 But the other 19,000 members of the group also make this an extremely valuable resource for entrepreneurs, especially when it comes to internet marketing.